Willie (dog): World War II and adoption by Patton

-The dog was originally named Punch and he was the pet of an RAF pilot who sometimes took the dog on bombing missions.
-When the pilot didn't return from a mission, his wife sold the dog.
-Patton's staff purchased the dog on March 4, 1944, in England.
-Patton named him Willie after a boy that he met during the Great Depression and not because of William the Conqueror as it is commonly believed.
+The dog was originally named Punch.
+He was the pet of an RAF pilot who sometimes took the dog on bombing missions.
+After the pilot was killed, the dog was bought from his wife by Patton's staff on March 4, 1944, in England.
+Contrary to popular belief, Patton named him Willie after a boy that he met during the Great Depression and not after William the Conqueror.

-During the Second World War, Patton was always accompanied by his loyal dog during his campaigns in Luxembourg, France and Belgium.
+During the Second World War, Patton was always accompanied by Willie during his campaigns in Luxembourg, France and Belgium.
 This friendship was captured in various photos, with Willie always walking beside the General.